MarcusMors/supreme-calendar/README.md

 Longs: depending on the remaining time and the minimum time for my Hobbies and Leisure Activities

+-   Studying what I already know and homework (> 120 min)
 -   Research more the university topics (90 min minimum)
 -   E-learning(90 - 180 min, can be interrupted)
 -   Learn and practice another language (long time, needs preparation and shouldn't be interrupted)